-The City's personnel policies allow general employees to accumulate a maximum of 240 hours of vacation leave and 1,040 hours of sick leave.
+The City's personnel policies allow general employees to accumulate a maximum of 300 hours of vacation leave and 1,040 hours of sick leave.
 Upon termination, employees are paid for their accrued vacation leave and 30% of their accrued sick leave after five years of service, or 50% after ten years of service.
 Police officers have the same accrual policy as general employees.

-The City also has a compensatory time policy under which non-exempt employees accrue compensatory time at a rate of one and one-half times the amount of overtime worked, up to a maximum of 40 hours within a six-month period.
+The City also has a compensatory time policy under which non-exempt employees accrue compensatory time at a rate of one and one-half times the amount of overtime worked, up to a maximum of 60 hours.
 Special detail work by police officers is excluded from compensatory time.